junhui096/trainRouting/README.md

 > http://localhost:5000/api/v1/get_routes

 The html response can be rendered in a browser.
-Alternatively, the string representation of the results will also be printed to the terminal.

 The url requires these two query parameters: